josh-flora/smash-up-randomizer/README.md

 It was a decent way to play around with Boostrap.

 ## To Do
-- Remove the external dependencies: Bootstrap and jQuery are nice, but more than this needs
-- Add the newer expansions
+- Add descriptions for factions
+- Add faction images/colors to help locate selected decks

 ## Included Decks
 - Core Set
-  - Aliens
-  - Dinosaurs
-  - Ninjas
-  - Pirates
-  - Robots
-  - Tricksters
-  - Wizards
-  - Zombies

 - Awesome Level 9000
-  - Bear Cavalry
-  - Ghosts
-  - Killer Plants
-  - Steampunks

 - The Obligatory Cthulhu Set
-  - Elder Things
-  - Innsmouth
-  - Minions of Cthulhu
-  - Miskatonic University

 - Science Fiction Double Feature
-  - Cyborg Apes
-  - Shapeshifters
-  - Super Spies
-  - Time Travelers

 - Monster Smash
-  - Giant Ants
-  - Mad Scientists
-  - Vampires
-  - Werewolves

 - The Big Geeky Box
-  - Geeks

 - Pretty Pretty Smash Up
-  - Fairies
-  - Kitty Cats
-  - Mythic Horses
+- Munchkin
+- It's Your Fault
-  - Princesses
+- Cease and Desist